 3 courses beyond the 2000-level (Latin: Students study abroad to satisfy their secondary field requirement.
 As indicated above for the primary language, these are content courses, not language courses.)

 Requirements for the Tertiary Field

-All students are required to take Italian/Classics/Romance Linguistics 5501: Latin and the Romance Languages.
+All students are required to take Italian/Classics/Romance Linguistics 5051: Latin and the Romance Languages.
 The goal of this course is to give students the opportunity to bring the work that they are doing in the courses taught in the target language together and examine how the Romance languages are related and how they differ.
-Note that this course does not require background knowledge in linguistics.
+This course does not require background knowledge in linguistics.